nim-lang/langserver/README.md

   }
 }
 ```
-Ofcourse, change the configuraition to your liking.
+Of course, change the configuration to your liking.
 You might also want to read `coc.nvim` documentation to setup key bindings, autocompletion and so on.

 **IMPORTANT** you might want to use latest build of the `nimlangserver` and/or build it from source.